WGLab/doc-ANNOVAR/docs/user-guide/startup.md

 ![table_vcf](../img/table_vcf.PNG)

 Some people want to have the HGVS formatted strings for not only exonic variant, but also intronic variant that could be say 10bp away from splice site (by default, ANNOVAR only treats variants within 2bp of exon/intron boundary as splice variants, unless a --slicing_threshold parameter is set).
-So you can specify this using the command below:
+For `-intronhgvs`, you will need to provide an integer which will then print HGVS notations for intron within this threshold away from exon.
+In here, we use 20 `-intronhgvs`, it means anything within 20bp of intron/exon boundary will have the HGVS notation. for So you can specify this using the command below:

 ```
-[kaiwang@biocluster ~/]$ table_annovar.pl example/ex2.vcf humandb/ -buildver hg19 -out myanno -remove -protocol refGene,cytoBand,exac03,avsnp147,dbnsfp30a -operation g,r,f,f,f  -nastring . -vcfinput -polish -intronhgvs
+[kaiwang@biocluster ~/]$ table_annovar.pl example/ex2.vcf humandb/ -buildver hg19 -out myanno -remove -protocol refGene,cytoBand,exac03,avsnp147,dbnsfp30a -operation g,r,f,f,f  -nastring . -vcfinput -polish -intronhgvs 20
 ```

 Finally, for each protocol/operation, you can add extra argument, and it has the same comma-delimited format.
 For example, you can add `-hgvs` argument to the `refGene` annotation so that the output is in HGVS format (c.122C>T rather than c.C122T).
 There are the same number of arguments in -arg as in -protocol and -operation.